 Sometimes called the ‘Pearl of the South’, it’s no surprise that Cienfuegos is also one of the most popular Cuban cities for visitors to the island.
 Located on the island’s south coast, the city is unique in Cuba for being founded by French rather than Spanish settlers from the early 1800s onwards.

 As a result, you could be mistaken for thinking you’ve ended up in Bordeaux or Marseilles, with wide boulevards named after eminent Frenchmen lined with buildings that wouldn’t look out of place in the suburbs of Paris.
-Add to this the fine setting on the Caribbean Sea, and a spirit all of its own, and there’s reason enough to spend some time in Cienfuegos!
+Add to this its fine setting on the Caribbean Sea and a spirit all of its own, there’s reason enough to spend some time in Cienfuegos!

 Think of Cuba and one of the first things that comes to mind are probably Cuban cigars, which have touched the lips of everybody from Castro to Hemingway, Churchill to JFK.
 Much of the tobacco that goes into these famous exports is grown amid the lush landscapes that surround Vinales.
 It makes Vinales a great place to discover largely unaltered agricultural practices, and learn more about the work that goes in to producing a single cigar.